igortrnko/rn-barcode-renderer/README.md

 ## Installation

-Start by installing the peer dependencie of `rn-barcode-renderer`:
+Start by installing the peer dependency of `rn-barcode-renderer`:

 ```shell
 yarn add @shopify/react-native-skia